intellij-rust/intellij-rust.github.io/_docs/troubleshooting.markdown

 {% include h title="Macro expansion" %}

-If your code includes macros and you experience problems with name resolve, highlighting, or some analysis features, try switching to the experimental macro expansion engine in `Settings / Preferences | Languages & Frameworks | Rust`, **Expand declarative macros**.
+If your code includes macros or you experience problems with name resolve, highlighting, or some analysis features (especially related to methods of primitive types), try switching to the experimental macro expansion engine in `Settings / Preferences | Languages & Frameworks | Rust`, **Expand declarative macros**.